 From 1967-1977, Schuller served as President of the New England Conservatory where he formalized NEC’s commitment to jazz by establishing the first degree-granting jazz program at a major classical conservatory in 1969.
 Shortly thereafter, he instituted the Third Stream department (subsequently named the Contemporary Improvisation department) to explore the regions where the two musical “streams” of classical and jazz meet and mingle (Schuller had coined the term “Third Stream” during a lecture he gave at Brandeis University in 1957).
 He hired the iconic Ran Blake to be the department’s chair.
 Early jazz hires included the legendary Jaki Byard and George Russell.

-In addition to his musical compositions, Schuller has written several books of note.
+In addition to his musical compositions, Schuller wrote several books of note.
 These include Horn Technique (1962), Early Jazz: its Roots and Musical Development(1968) and its sequel the Swing Era: the Development of Jazz, 1930-1945, as well as The Compleat Conductor (1997).

 Richard Dyer, “Gunther Schuller”, Grove Music Online ed.
 L. Macy (Accessed 30